- What are the Minimum Elevator Space Essentials for a Home Elevator?

 What are the Minimum Elevator Space Essentials for a Home Elevator?

-Standard residential elevator cabs typically measure approximately 3 feet wide by 4 feet deep and involve an elevator channel at least 4 feet wide and 5 feet deep.
+Standard residential elevator cabs typically measure approximately 3 feet wide by 4 feet deep and require a hoistway of at least 4 feet by 5 feet.

-In contrast, smaller home elevators, such as the PVE30, may measure just 3 feet by 3 feet, or approximately 9 square feet.
-Such compact designs might not comfortably accommodate a wheelchair or multiple individuals.
+In contrast, smaller home elevators, such as the PVE30, may measure just 3 feet by 3 feet (approximately 9 square feet).
+These compact designs are ideal for tight spaces but may not accommodate a wheelchair or multiple passengers comfortably.

 Space Requirements by Elevator Type: Side-by-Side Comparison

-The table below compares the four main residential elevator types across every space-related dimension.
-Use it to quickly eliminate types that won’t work in your home before getting into model-level detail.
+The table below compares the four main residential elevator types across key space requirements.
+Use it to quickly identify which systems fit your available space before exploring specific models in more detail.

 For the full ANSI A17.1 specifications, interior diameter measurements, and shaft clearance requirements by drive system, see the detailed residential elevator dimensions and shaft specifications.